al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 By default, ``interval`` and ``retries`` are ``3`` seconds and ``200`` retries respectively.
 These determine how long (``interval``) and how many times (``retries``) a user is willing to wait for a single Rest call, ``3*200=600seconds``.
-Depending on usage, these may need to be overriden by the user in the cinder.conf.
+Depending on usage, these may need to be overridden by the user in the cinder.conf.
 For example, if performance is a factor, then the ``interval`` should be decreased to check the job status more frequently, and if multiple concurrent provisioning requests are issued then ``retries`` should be increased so calls will not timeout prematurely.

 In the example below, the driver checks every 3 seconds for the status of the job.
-It will continue checking for 150 retries before it times out.
+It will continue checking for 200 retries before it times out.

 Add the following lines to the VMAX backend in the cinder.conf: